 Terra Rossa : Especially in the Mediterranean (Southern Europe, North Africa, Middle East) occurring iron-containing soil type of bright red or brownish red in color.

 Clay: Earthy, soft and easily deformed mass, consisting of flat, platy clay minerals.
-They are microscopically tiny crystal leaves (about one thousandth of a millimeter in size) whose electrostatic charge makes up the adhesive force of the material.
+They are microscopically tiny crystal leaflets (about one thousandth of a millimeter in size) whose electrostatic charge makes up the adhesive force of the material.
 The tiles lie close together like a pile of cards.
 If water is added, very thin films of water form between them (slippery, with a small amount of plastic = Tegel or Plastosol).
 The most important of the numerous clay minerals are beidellite, illite, kaolinite (basis for porcelain production), montmorillonite (also swelling clay, the most important constituent of bentonite, Weathering product from volcanic ash), pyrophyllite and vermiculite.
 Clay materials are formed, for example, when weathering feldspar of granite.
 At the same time, the two other constituents (quartz and mica) become free and mix with the clay minerals.

 These weathering products have often been widely transported by water, wind and ice.
 Depending on the final deposit, the clay has different compositions.
 The more sand is contained as filler in the clay, the "leaner".
 A "fat" clay is about two-thirds clay minerals.
 At 50% clay content one speaks of loamy clay; clay loam contains only one third, loam around 20% and sandy loam 10% clay minerals.
 Clays have a high water storage capacity, but this is not always an advantage.
 They often have high content potassium on.
-Such soils give full-bodied, strong wines with good acidity.
+Such bottoms produce full-bodied, strong wines with good acidity.

 Tonglimmerschiefer: See above under phyllite.